How does Inflation affect bonds?

 Bonds are generally considered a lower-risk way to invest compared to other asset types such as stocks and shares (also known as equities, or shares of ownership in a company), therefore, they can play a key role in a diversified investment portfolio.
 So having them in your portfolio during a time of financial uncertainty, or if you’re approaching retirement and looking for a more cautious approach to investing, may prove to be valuable.

-The main way bonds work is that you could receive a steady income as well as your original investment back at the end of the loan period.
+The main way bonds work is that you could receive a steady income as well as the money you get back when the bond matures or when you sell it.
 As the interest is fixed when you buy a bond, you’ll generally know how much you’ll receive, and when it will be paid to you.
 And if you’re relying on your investment for income, receiving the regular interest payments from bonds can make it easier for you to plan ahead.

 A number of factors might cause bond prices to rise or fall